We Defend Against All Types Of Drug Crimes In Iowa

 A class B, C or D felony accompanies this type of charge depending on the substance and quantity involved.
 Certain substances carry mandatory minimum prison sentences and many have probation as a minimum consequence.
-Penalties include fines ranging from $7,500 to a $1 million and a maximum sentence of up to 50 years in prison with one year minimum.
+Penalties include fines ranging from $7,500 to $1 million and a maximum sentence of up to 50 years in prison with one-year minimum.

 - Forgery or alteration of prescription or use of fraud to obtain a controlled substance

 The law in Iowa bars any person from “altering a prescription or obtaining or attempting to obtain a prescription medication through fraud, deceit, misrepresentation or subterfuge.”
 Altering a doctor’s prescription can be charged as a felony and carry up to a 10-year prison sentence.
 These cases typically involve:

 Federal Drug Sentences

 While the federal sentencing guidelines are no longer considered mandatory, they are the starting point for all sentencing decisions a judge will make.
 The sentencing range in these cases is extremely broad and severe, with a maximum sentence of thousands of dollars in fines and up to life in prison.